dayseanm04/network/CCNA/Etherchannel-lab/tasks-config/Task1-Configure-Layer2-EtherChannel-LACP.md

 - Checked interface status on **ASW1** and **DSW1**
 - Configured a **Layer 2 EtherChannel** using **LACP (mode active)**
 - Configured the **Port-Channel** as a **trunk**
+- Verify the EtherChannel is up and working ✅

 ## Topology For Reference
 <img width="663" height="393" alt="TFR" src="https://github.com/user-attachments/assets/9ded89c2-e858-4d02-940e-6d17f357178d" />